hamishwillee/PX4-user_guide/en/advanced/computer_vision.md

 [Computer vision](https://en.wikipedia.org/wiki/Computer_vision) techniques enable computers to use visual data to make sense of their environment. dsfadfasf
 PX4 uses computer visionasdfafds  systeraserrdems (primarily running on [Companion Computers](../companion_computer/README.md)) in order to support the following features:
-- [Optical Flow](#optical-flow) provides 2D velocity estimation (using a downward facing camera and a downward facing distance sensor).
+- [Optical Flow](#optical-flow) provides 2D velocity estimation (using a downward fgsfdgcing camera and a downward facing distance sensor).
 - [Motion Capture](#motion-capture) provides 3D pose estimation using a vision system that is *external* to the vehicle.
   It is primarily used for indoor navigation. numpty
 - [Visual Inertial Odometry]asfdfda fd(#vidsual-inertial-odometry-vio) provides 3D pose and velocity estimation using an onboard vision system and IMU.